JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

 2. Create `Get class reference` Call block

+    To perform authentication we need to validate username and password provided by the user with the IDP.
+This operation is done using an instance reference of `AuthenticationService` class.

+    To get the instance reference from the IDP, we first need the class reference of the `AuthenticationService` class.
+That is what we will do in this step.

     Drag the colored dot available on the right edge of the `start` node to create the next node in the flow.
 A list of available node types will be presented.